 Where to Invest?
 Holiday Let or Buy to Let

-If you happen to be in the fortunate position of being able to invest in a second home, you will probably be faced with an interesting dilemma – should you buy a holiday home that you can let out short term during the weeks or months you’re not enjoying it yourself – or a buy-to-let property that you can rent out on a long-term basis?
+If you happen to be in the fortunate position of being able to invest in a second home, should you capitalise on the staycation boom and buy a holiday home that you can let out short-term when you’re not enjoying it yourself – or a buy-to-let property that you can rent out on a long-term basis?

 Over the last few years, things have changed quite a bit.
 Increasing numbers of landlords are fleeing the buy-to-let market after their profits were hit by stringent new tax rules.

-That said, both avenues can prove to be worthwhile investments, but there is lots to consider.
-From potential rental yields to tax benefits, potential hassle and what you want to achieve.
+That said, both routes can prove to be worthwhile investments, but there is lots to consider.
+From potential rental yields, tax benefits, potential hassle and what you want to achieve.

-Below we look at the factors you should be thinking about before you make that final decision – because each rental strategy presents their own unique challenges and rewards.
+Below we look at the pros and cons that you should be thinking about before you make that final decision – because each property investment strategy presents their own unique challenges and rewards.